 Concerned about her safety, Murry asked Aderrien to call the police.

 Murry said the officer who arrived at the home “had his gun drawn at the front door and asked those inside the home to come outside.”
 Murry said her son was shot coming around the corner of a hallway, into the living room.

 “Once he came from around the corner, he got shot,” Murry said.
 “I cannot grasp why.
 The same cop that told him to come out of the house.
 (Aderrien) did, and he got shot.
 He kept asking, ‘Why did he shoot me?
 What did I do wrong?’” she said.

 The shooting happened within what felt like “one to two minutes” after the officer asked those in the house to come outside, Murry said.

-The boy was given a chest tube and placed on a ventilator at the University of Mississippi Medical Center in Jackson.
-He had a collapsed lung, fractured ribs and a lacerated liver because of the shooting, his mother said.
+The boy was given a chest tube and placed on a ventilator at the University of Mississippi Medical Center in Jackson after developing a collapsed lung, fractured ribs and a lacerated liver because of the shooting, his mother said.
 He was released from the hospital Wednesday.
 CNN has reached out to the hospital.

 Two other children, including Murry’s daughter and 2-year-old nephew, were also in the home at the time of the shooting, she said.

 Murry’s family attorney, Carlos Moore, told CNN the incident was captured on police body camera.